kennovation1/pypkgskeleton/README.md

 this often and therefore do not need to optimize the process.
 ```
 cd <to directory containing setup.cfg>

 # Update the version value in setup.cfg
 python -m build
 ```

+# Testing your package
+For basic testing, you can create a local editable installation using:
+`pip install -e .`
+This means that as the files change, you don't need to keep re-installing.

+To perform a true test, create a new virtual environment in a separate directory and run:
+`pip install --force-reinstall <path to tar.gz file in ./dist directory>

 # Distribute your package
 The files in the above `dist` directory can be used by as arguments to `pip` for installation.